davido242/ecommerce-app/README.md

-# MERN STACK ecommerce-app
+## MERN STACK ecommerce-app

-# MYSQL, EXPRESS, NEXTjs and NODE Techonologies used.
+## MYSQL, EXPRESS, NEXTjs and NODE Techonologies used.

-## cd into client dir for frontend
+## Change to client dir for frontend

 `cd client`

-## cd into server dir for backend services
+## Change to server dir for backend services

 `cd server`